evn-ndy/axiomediting/index.md

 title: Axiom Editing
 ---

-# Axiom Editing
+# Academic Editing and Translation for Research and Grant Writing

-Scientific editing and translation for research articles and grant proposals.
+Axiom Editing provides high-level scientific editing and translation services for researchers and institutions.

-I help researchers communicate complex ideas with clarity, precision, and academic rigor in English.
+I help transform complex scientific writing into clear, precise, and publication-ready English.

 ---

+## Academic Editing for Non-Native English Researchers

+Writing in English for publication or funding applications is demanding, especially for non-native speakers.

+I specialize in improving texts written:
+- by non-native English researchers
+- using automatic translation tools
+- under tight academic deadlines

+The objective is to produce clear, natural, and academically rigorous English suitable for peer review and evaluation.

+---

 ## Services

 ### Scientific Editing

-Improving clarity, structure, and language in scientific manuscripts while preserving meaning and author voice.
+Improving clarity, structure, and language in research manuscripts.

-- Academic copy-editing
+- Academic editing (line-by-line)
-- Language refinement
+- Language correction and rewriting
 - Clarity and coherence improvement
 - Terminology consistency
+- Preparation for journal submission

 ---

-### Scientific Translation (FR → EN)
+### Scientific Translation (French → English)

-Accurate translation of scientific documents into publication-ready English.
+Translation of scientific documents into fluent, publication-ready English.

 - Research articles
 - PhD theses
 - Conference papers
-- Technical documents
+- Technical and institutional documents

 ---

 ### Grant Proposal Editing

-Specialized editing for research funding applications (ANR, Horizon Europe, etc.).
+Specialized support for research funding applications.

-- Structural clarity
-- Argument strengthening
+- Clarity and structure of proposals
+- Strengthening of arguments
+- Adaptation to evaluation criteria
-- Language optimization for reviewers
+- Improvement of readability for reviewers
-- Readability and impact improvement

 ---

+## Why work with Axiom Editing

+- Documents are edited by native English speaker
+- Expertise in academic and scientific writing
+- Experience with European research projects and funding frameworks
+- Deep understanding of reviewer expectations
+- Careful attention to clarity, structure, and argumentation

+Each document is edited with respect for its scientific content and disciplinary context.

+---

 ## Who I work with

 - Academic researchers
 - PhD candidates
 - Postdoctoral researchers
 - Research laboratories
-- Institutions preparing funding applications
+- Universities and institutions
-- Grant desks
+- Grant support offices

 ---

-## Approach
+## From draft to publication-ready text

 Scientific writing must be precise, structured, and readable.

 My work focuses on:
 - improving clarity without altering meaning
-- preserving scientific intent and voice
+- refining academic tone and style
 - increasing readability for reviewers
-- aligning with academic publication standards
+- aligning texts with publication and funding standards

 ---

-## Contact
+## Request a quote

+For inquiries or project evaluation:

-Email: evn-ndy.fshr@proton.me
+**Email:** evn-ndy.fshr@proton.me

+You may send:
-You may send a short excerpt (1–2 pages) for evaluation and cost estimate.
+- a short excerpt (1–2 pages)
+- or your full document for quotation

+You will receive:
+- a tailored quote
+- an estimated turnaround time

-Typical response time: 24–48 hours.
+Typical response time: **24–48 hours**

 ---

 ## Note

-I take on a limited number of projects to ensure quality and precision.
+A limited number of projects are accepted at any given time to ensure quality and attention to detail.